jymaze/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-The number of missing values is computed.
+The number of missing values is computed:

 ```r